 I think that pork dumplings are my favorite because pork meat is more fatty than other meats, and there's a ton more flavor.
-I sometimes like to combine the meat with very finely shaved cabbage too because I like how it makes the texture of the meat softer and less condensed, so the inside doesn't taste like a meatball.
-If you don't want to use cabbage, you can just add in more scallion for a softer inside.
+I sometimes like to combine the meat with very finely shaved napa cabbage too because I like how it makes the texture of the meat softer and less condensed, so the inside doesn't taste like a meatball.
+If you don't want to use cabbage, you can just add in more scallion for a softer inside or a small amount of minced mushroom will work too!

 My mom told me a long time ago to start putting cornstarch in my chicken marinades when I'm making a stiry fry and it literally changed my life.
 It gives the chicken a better texture and flavor because the starch binds together the liquid ingredients in the marinade and seals them to the meat.